August 9, 2020

 Note the path on the right side of the river.

-While tourism is still relatively new to this area, the canyon is already being utilized fairly well: there's also a chance to take a raft to see the place.
+While tourism was still relatively new to this area, attraction providers were already making use of the canyon's potential: one could take a raft tour to see the canyon from the river.
 Yet, both the river and pedestrian traffic were pretty low; at no point was it crowded – something which can't be said about some national parks in the Chinese southeast, like the dream-like Yellow Mountain.
+The rain stopped, and the path revealed more of the canyon's magnificence.

-The road then leads up towards an old village, Bala – another point of interest on our itinerary.
 The village is around 700m / 2,300ft above the river, and so reaching it provided loads of scenic goodness.

 Stupa